 "Mathematicians are always interested in explaining anything that they notice."

-Share this diagram
+Share this diagram with the class:

 The following questions address the key ideas that we want students to encounter.
 Allow students plenty of time to reflect on these questions, maybe working in pairs initially, and discuss answers as a class: